gsimon75/esp8266_gps_unit/README.md

  - connects to some network
  - sends the location to some server

 Piece of cake.
-Grab an ESP8266 SoC controller (it has wifi support and a serial port), hook a GPS (like a uBlox Neo-6) to it, read from the GPS, write to the network, a dozen lines in MicroPython and done.
+Grab an ESP8266 SoC controller (it has WiFi support and a serial port), hook a GPS (like a uBlox Neo-6) to it, read from the GPS, write to the network, a dozen lines in MicroPython and done.
 Or is it?

 For a one-piece self-used hobby thing it is, for a _mass product_ designed to be operated by _customers_ it isn't.